rigd-loxia/builder-generator/CONTRIBUTING.md

 5. Do your work
 6. Commit
 7. Push your branch to your fork
-8. Go into github UI and create a PR from your fork & branch, and merge it into upstream MAIN
+8. Go into github UI and create a PR from your fork & branch.